 There are many restrictions on who can get this highly advantageous loan.
 One of these is that you must not have been an owner for at least two years.
 If you qualify for it, this is very interesting loan.

 The Housing Action Loan (formerly known as the 1% employer loan)

-This is aimed at private sector employees.
-Check with your company to find out how to benefit from this loan at the regulated rate of 1% (to be exact, at a fixed rate equal to that of the Livret A savings scheme in force on December 31 of year n-1, with a floor rate of 1%)
+It is aimed at employees in the private sector.
+Inquire with your company to find out how to benefit from this loan at the regulated rate of 1% (exactly, at the fixed rate equal to that of the livret A in force on 31 December of year n-1, with a floor rate of 1 %)

 The Mortgage Loan

 Lastly, if you're having trouble getting a loan, try a mortgage.
 It is generally obtained quite easily because the risk is limited for the bank.
 With a mortgage, the property you buy will, in reality, only be yours once you have paid off the entire amount borrowed.
 Until then, it belongs to the bank.

 What to do when applying for a loan: here are some tips to follow

 The first time you buy a property can be a source of anxiety.
 Here is some advice from our mortgage expert to help you with your interview with a bank:

 - Reassure your banker about your repayment capacity ;

 - Make sure you are not overdrawn when you apply for a loan, or for a few months beforehand if possible;